Last Updated on January 29, 2023 by Andrew Shih

 - Smush – compress images to improve page load time and site performance.

-- PrettyLink – exactly its name states, the plugin makes the link prettier.
-Affiliate links can look long and ugly; you can make the link shorter and recognizable, and also track the links.
+- PrettyLink – exactly as its name states, the plugin makes the link prettier.
+Affiliate links can look long and ugly; you can make the link shorter and recognizable and track the links.
 The premium version has report functionality.

-- LuckyWP Table of Contents – If you are blogs are typically long and thorough with more than 1000 words; it may be useful to provide a table of content so the user can skip to the relevant section easily and improve user experience.
+- LuckyWP Table of Contents – If you write blogs that are typically long and thorough, with more than 1000 words, it may be useful to provide a table of contents so the user can easily skip to the relevant section and improve user experience.

 - MC4WP: Mailchimp for WordPress: Mailchimp allows you to collect the first 1000 emails for free.
 If you decide to use MailChimp, you can use MC4WP to integrate with your MailChimp account and collect user names and emails.

 - wpDiscuz: My favorite plugin for comments.
-The UI is modern, plenty of configurable options, easy to use, social sharing, and much more engaging with your audience.
+The UI is modern, has plenty of configurable options, is easy to use, social sharing, and is much more engaging with your audience.
 It’s much better than the classic WordPress comment.

 - WP Last Modified Info: By default, WordPress only shows the publish date, even if you made updates to the post.
 This plugin will show the last update date, so the article doesn’t seem old.

 - WP User Avatar: Need a simple way to show a profile picture for yourself or your subscribers?
-This plugin allows you and your subscriber to bypass the hassle to create an account and upload the profile picture to Gravatar.
+This plugin allows you and your subscriber to bypass the hassle of creating an account and uploading the profile picture to Gravatar.
 You and your subscriber will be able to upload a profile image to your media library and use it as the profile picture.

-Keep in mind this list will change over time as better and new plugins emerge.
-As a rule of thumb, you want to install quality plugins and watch fo the following when you pick a plugin:
+This list will change over time as better and new plugins emerge.
+As a rule of thumb, you want to install quality plugins and watch for the following criteria when you pick a plugin:

 - Have been installed over thousands of sites

-- The plugin is actively maintained, and the last update is within the last few weeks.
+- The plugin is actively maintained, and check the last update was within the last few weeks.

 - The plugin is compatible with your version of WordPress.

-- Read the description, faq, and take a look at the screenshots to determine if the plugin meets your need.
+- Read the description, faq, and look at the screenshots to determine if the plugin meets your need.

-To make your website credible (and also to protect yourself), there are a few important pages you must have on your blog.
+To make your website credible (and protect yourself), you must have a few important pages on your blog.

-Home page: The home page will depend on the WordPress theme you choose.
+Home page: The home page will depend on your chosen WordPress theme.
 Typically this is configured within the theme itself, rather than a page you have to create manually.

 About page: This page introduces you and your website to your audience.
 What makes you and your website unique?
 It’s an excellent place to share your story and connect with your audience.
 About page is typically the first page you will create.

-Most of the blogs will be about sharing information and personal experience and promote affiliations, so it does not carry much liability and risk.
+Most blogs will be about sharing information and personal experience and promoting affiliations, so it does not carry much liability and risk.
 Of course, you know better about your niche.
-Keep in mind, I am not a lawyer and have no legal background.
+Keep in mind that I am not a lawyer and have no legal background.
 So please do your own due diligence.

 Just to get started, there are free generator tools available that you can use to create those documents, and you can further customize them.
 One of the free generators available is Termly.io.

 Terms and Conditions: This document protects you and your business.
-You get to layout the rule what is acceptable and not acceptable, your liability, intellectual property rights, and much more.
+You get to lay out the rule of what is acceptable and not acceptable, your liability, intellectual property rights, and much more.

-Affiliate Disclaimer: You need to tell your users the companies that you are affiliate with.
-Some merchants, such as Amazon has requirements for Amazon Associates to disclose the relationship.
+Affiliate Disclaimer: You need to tell your users about your affiliate companies.
+Some merchants, such as Amazon, require Amazon Associates to disclose the relationship.

-If you want your blog to rank well on Google, not only does your article needs to be fascinating, but you also have to write your article with Search Engine Optimization (SEO) in mind.
+If you want your blog to rank well on Google, your article needs to be fascinating, and you also have to write your article with Search Engine Optimization (SEO) in mind.
 After all, if your blog is nowhere to be found on the internet, it doesn’t matter how awesome your article is.

 Step 1: Plan your writing

-While you are researching and planning your writing, think about how you can write differently, be unique, and be better.
+While researching and planning your writing, think about how you can write differently, be unique, and improve.

 BLOG TIP: Start with an end in mind.
 Imagine you will eventually publish a book on this niche.
 What topics and subtopics are you going to cover in this book?